 It can be exciting to go explore your local coffee shops and to sip craft coffee when traveling – but when you want something reliable, these Starbucks beans will never disappoint.

-Our top pick of 2020 is the trusty French Roast, and this is closely followed by our runner-up, the Sumatra blend.
+So what are the best Starbucks coffee beans of 2020?
+Our top pick is the trusty French Roast, and this is closely followed by our runner-up, the Sumatra blend.
 We’re also very excited about the Café Verona, which is our top pick for light roasts.

 Hopefully, these reviews have helped you find a delicious coffee.
 Good luck choosing!